Utility-Diversity Aware Online Batch Selection for LLM Supervised Fine-tuning: Detailed Experimental Setting

 \subsection{Datasets}

 We conduct our experiments on the following datasets, with important information listed in Table \ref{tab:dataset}.
-Brief introduction for each dataset are provided in the following: \begin{itemize} \item \textbf{MMLU}~\cite{hendryckstest2021} is a benchmark designed to assess general knowledge understanding, consisting of multiple-choice questions from various branches of knowledge.
+Typically, for each reported result, we train the model on a single training set and evaluate it on a single test set.
+Specifically, for MMLU, models were trained on MMLU's auxiliary dataset and tested on its test set; for GSM8K, models were trained on GSM8K’s training set and tested on its test set; for ScienceQA, models were trained on its training set and tested on its test set; for HumanEval, models were trained on CodeAlpaca and evaluated on the HumanEval benchmark; and for MATH, models were trained on MATH's training set and tested on its test set.
+Specifically, for the OOD experiments, we evaluate the model trained on GSM8K directly on the MATH500 and AMC23 datasets.
+Brief introduction for each dataset are provided in the following: \begin{itemize} \item \textbf{MMLU}~\citep{hendryckstest2021} is a benchmark designed to assess general knowledge understanding, consisting of multiple-choice questions from various branches of knowledge.
 It covers 57 tasks including elementary mathematics, US history, computer science, law, and more.

-\item \textbf{ScienceQA}~\cite{lu2022learn} is a multimodal science question answering dataset collected from elementary and high school science curricula, including multiple-choice problems that align with California Common Core Content Standards.
+\item \textbf{ScienceQA}~\citep{lu2022learn} is a multimodal science question answering dataset collected from elementary and high school science curricula, including multiple-choice problems that align with California Common Core Content Standards.
 The questions in dataset are sourced from open resources managed by IXL Learning, an online learning platform curated by experts in the field of K-12 education.
 We extract textual parts within it following \cite{li2024mixlora}.

-\item \textbf{GSM8K}~\cite{cobbe2021gsm8k} is a dataset of 8.5K high quality linguistically diverse grade school math word problems, each requiring multi-step arithmetic reasoning.
+\item \textbf{GSM8K}~\citep{cobbe2021gsm8k} is a dataset of 8.5K high quality linguistically diverse grade school math word problems, each requiring multi-step arithmetic reasoning.
 Answers are provided in a step-by-step explanation format.

-\item \textbf{CodeAlpaca-20k}~\cite{codealpaca} is an instruction-following dataset consisting of 20k examples generated to align code-related prompts with helpful outputs.
+\item \textbf{CodeAlpaca-20k}~\citep{codealpaca} is an instruction-following dataset consisting of 20k examples generated to align code-related prompts with helpful outputs.
 It is synthetically constructed to enhance code instruction tuning.

-\item \textbf{HumanEval}~\cite{chen2021evaluating} is a code generation benchmark including 164 Python programming problems.
-The dataset was handwritten to ensure not to be included in the training set of code generation models. \end{itemize}
+\item \textbf{HumanEval}~\citep{chen2021evaluating} is a code generation benchmark including 164 Python programming problems.
+The dataset was handwritten to ensure not to be included in the training set of code generation models.